LurdKek/AP2017/miniex07/README.md

 <h2>Objects & p5.DOM</h2>
 Onjects is a very nice thing to use in javascript.
-It help organise the variables and also makes the overview of the code even more readable.
+It helps organise the variables and also makes the overview of the code even more readable.
 Also objects and classes/constructor functions in seperate files helps to this overview even more, and is very easy to use once taught.

 Objects in itself isn't something I like to use that mutch, but sometimes, when only using an "object" once, it can be usefull.
 Otherwise i tend to use classes/constructor functions, a because they add a lot of funtionability and the possibility to add behaviors and variables in a more dynamic way than objects does.
 The fact that objects are classified as a (meta)variable and constructor functions are more like a (meta)function which can also be pushed/sliced into/from arrays gives the use of constructor functions one more advatage over objects.
 But for simple, quick coding, objects are easy to use, but then again so are constructor functions/classes it's just another syntax being used.